hammerheim-game/hammerheim-rules/7-equipment.md

 __Special Rules:__ Two-handed, Fire,

 __Two-handed:__ As a brazier requires two hands to use, a model using a brazier may not use a shield, buckler or additional weapon in close combat.
-If the model has a shield, they still gets a +1 bonus to his armor save against shooting.
+If the model has a shield, they still gets a +1 bonus to his armour save against shooting.

 __Fire:__ Whenever you score a successful hit with the brazier staff roll a D6.
 If you roll a 5+ the victim is set on fire.
 If the warrior survives the attack they must score a 4+ in the Recovery phase or suffer a Strength 4 hit each turn they are on fire and will be unable to do anything other than move.
 Other warriors from the same warband may help to put the flames out if they wish.
 They must move into base-to-base contact and score a 4+in the Recovery phase.